tikv/community/sig/tools/constitution.md

 ## Scope

  Tools SIG focuses on the surrounding tools of the TiKV project.
 These modules including fast backup and resotre tool [BR (Backup & Restore)](https://github.com/pingcap/br/), and [CDC (Change Data Capture)](https://github.com/pingcap/ticdc).
-The primary responsibility of this SIG is to discuss, plan, develop, and maintain the future development of these modules.
+The primary responsibility of this SIG is to discuss, plan, develop, and maintain the future development of these tools.
 Only Active Contributors or higher-level community members can become members of the SIG and participate in SIG activities.
 However, the decisions and projects undertaken by the Tools SIG will be made public.

 ## Routine Work